HL7/davinci-ecdx/input/pagecontent/attachments.md

 1. Data Source assembles attachments and the meta data to associate the attachments to a claim or prior authorization
 1. Data Source invokes [`$submit-attachment`] operation to submit attachments to Payer
-1. Payer responds with an http transactional layer response either accepting or rejecting transaction
+1. Payer responds with an http transactional layer response either accepting or rejecting the transaction.
-   1. The transaction is accepted and the Payer associates attachments with and *existing* claim or prior authorization.
-   1. The transaction is accepted and the Payer stores the attachments for subsequent association to a *future* claim or prior authorization
-     - attachment can not be associated to an *existing* claim or member
-     - an OperationOutcome is sent with the response to inform the Data Source that the attachments are being held for subsequent association
+   - The Payer **SHOULD** return an informational OperationOutcome with the http accept response if the attachments can not be associated with a *current* claim or prior authorization and are being held for association with a *future* claim or prior authorization.
+An OperationOutcome example is used in Scenario 1b below.
-   1. transaction is rejected
-1. After association of the attachments to the claim or prior authorization, the Payer processes the claim.
+2. The Payer associates the attachments to the claim or prior authorization, and processes the claim.

 </div><!-- new-content -->